Worried About a Farm Animal? - Who To Contact | RSPCA - RSPCA

 Worried about a farm animal?

-Here's who to contact if you're worried about the welfare of a farm animal you've seen.
+Here's who to contact if you're worried about a farm animal you've seen.

 If you think a crime has taken place - e.g. sheep worrying, livestock theft or fox hunting - you should report it to the police online or by calling 101 if it's not an emergency.